U.S. Applicant Advisory

 Applicants who were born in Korea and received American citizenship through naturalization should have lost their Korean nationality automatically at the time of their naturalization.
 However, official renunciation documentation (국적상실신고) must still be submitted to the Korean Government in order to formalize a citizenship status change.
 Per the Korean Consulate in Houston, “Failure to formally renounce one’s citizenship after being naturalized in another country may cause issues when applying for visas, marriage or birth registry, and legal matters.”
 As such, those from Korea naturalized as American citizens must contact the nearest Korean Embassy or Consulate to ensure that their loss of Korean nationality has been formally recognized.

-It is the sole responsibility of the applicant to determine whether they have dual nationality and how it impacts their eligibility for a Fulbright grant.
-If any individual is found to have dual nationality with Korea at the time of or after grant acceptance, their award offer will be revoked.
+It is the sole responsibility of the applicant to determine whether they have dual nationality and how it impacts their eligibility for a Fulbright award.

 As an individual’s Korean nationality status is contingent upon specific personal and family history, all applicants of Korean heritage should contact the nearest Korean Embassy or Consulate as early as possible once they have established their interest in the Fulbright Program in Korea in order to confirm their Korean nationality status and acquire appropriate documentation.